b-sahiti/spire-dev-2.1/README.md

 ## 5. Version Notes

+Spire 3.0 Beta for the first time provided end-to-end intrusion-tolerance capabilities.

 Spire 2.1 adds reconfiguration support to Spire.

 Spire 2.0 extends the Spire 1.3 to support real-time